mujtaba1747/git-autocommit/README.md

 - If you run the script using `./watch.sh`, it will terminate as soon as one presses Ctrl+C or Exits the Terminal Session.

-- If you run the script in the background (which is convinient) using `./watch.sh &`
+- If you run the script in the background (which is convenient) using `./watch.sh &`

   The Ampersand sign (&) makes it or any process for that matter, to run in the background